Weather forecasting: Broadcasts

 The world's first televised weather forecasts, including the use of weather maps, were experimentally broadcast by the BBC in November 1936.
 This was brought into practice in 1949, after World War II.
 George Cowling gave the first weather forecast while being televised in front of the map in 1954.
 In America, experimental television forecasts were made by James C. Fidler in Cincinnati in either 1940 or 1947 on the DuMont Television Network.
 In the late 1970s and early 1980s, John Coleman, the first weatherman for the American Broadcasting Company (ABC)'s Good Morning America, pioneered the use of on-screen weather satellite data and computer graphics for television forecasts.
 In 1982, Coleman partnered with Landmark Communications CEO Frank Batten to launch The Weather Channel (TWC), a 24-hour cable network devoted to national and local weather reports.
-Some weather channels have started broadcasting on live streaming platforms such as YouTube and Periscope to reach more viewers.
+Some weather channels have started broadcasting on live streaming platforms such as YouTube to reach more viewers.